mattbnz/web-matt/content/w/2023-goals.md

 I'm not going to write a lot here about the rationale for this strategy.
 Firstly because I can't do so briefly, and secondly because I don't think the rationale is critically important.
 Strategy is relatively easy to adapt and change, and I'm fortunate enough to be in a position where I have the runway and freedom to give this a go, and then course correct or pivot if I realise its not working or completely the wrong approach.

 With that said, in keeping with the final bullet point, I aim to evaluate the strategy against a long-term view of success.
-What excites me about it is that it has the potential to provide structure and clarity for my work while also enabling multiple options future paths - from operating a portfolio of micro-SaaS products that each solve real problems for a specific niche or community, diving deep into a single compelling opportunity for a year or two, joining with others to partner on shared ventures or some combination of all three and variations in between.
+What excites me about it is that it has the potential to provide structure and clarity for my work while also enabling many future paths - from operating a portfolio of micro-SaaS products that each solve real problems for a specific niche or community, or diving deep into a single compelling opportunity for a year or two, joining with others to partner on shared ventures or some combination of all three and other variations in between.

 ## 2023 Goals

-Taking the above long-term strategy and focusing on 2023, my specific strategy for the year is to bootstrap the business by offering my existing skills and experiences as a consultant while also allocating time to gaining experience with product development by exploring some existing product ideas I'm excited about.

-That leads to three specific goals I intend to focus on in 2023:
+In 2023, I'm going to focus on the very initial stages of the long-term strategy by bootstrapping the business into existence with 3 specific goals:

-1. Execute a series of successful consulting engagements, earning sufficient revenue to bootstrap the business while also leaving happy customers willing to provide testimonials that support a pipeline of future opportunities.
+1. Execute a series of successful consulting engagements, building a reputation for myself and leaving happy customers willing to provide testimonials that support a pipeline of future opportunities.

 2. Grow my product development skillset by taking several ideas to MVP stage with customer feedback received, and launch at least one product which generates revenue and has growth potential.